vadimonus/moodle-quizaccess_ipaddresslist/README.md

 Installation
 ------------
-Copy the purgequestioncategory folder into your Moodle /mod/quiz/accessrule directory and visit your Admin Notification page to complete the installation.
+Copy the ipaddresslist folder into your Moodle /mod/quiz/accessrule directory and visit your Admin Notification page to complete the installation.

 Usage
 -----
-Visit admin page to configure predefined IP adress list.
+Visit admin page to configure IP adress list.
 When you setup quiz, you may select any named IP list.
 Selecting none means that this limitation will not apply.

 Author
 ------